bgoonz/Cheat-Sheets/notes/react.md

   }, [props.friend.id]);

   if (isOnline === null) {
-    return 'Loading...';
+    return "Loading...";
   }
   return isOnline ?
-'Online' : 'Offline';
+"Online" : "Offline";
 }
 ```

 {: data-line="11,12,13,14"}

 Effects may also optionally specify how to “clean up” after them by returning a function.

 #### Use FriendStatus